There's a specific kind of work I'm drawn to.

 Why This Work

 AI changed the economics.
-The same approach I used at enterprise scale (unifying systems around a customer identity, making implicit business logic explicit, building the integration infrastructure) is now viable for a ten-person service business.
+The same approach I used at enterprise scale (unifying systems around shared context, making implicit business logic explicit, building the integration infrastructure) is now viable for a ten-person service business.
 The tools are free.
 The AI is built.
-What’s missing is someone who knows how to capture the context and wire it all together.
+What’s missing is someone who knows how to translate the context and wire it all together.

 That’s what Human Context does.
-The name is the job: I capture the human context about your business (your knowledge, your customers, your processes, the way you make decisions) and make it usable by AI.
+The name is the job: I translate the human context about your business (your knowledge, your processes, your relationships, the way you make decisions) into a form your AI can work with.
 The technology is the easy part.
 Understanding how a business runs and why it runs that way is where the real work lives.

-And I still do strategic consulting for mid-market companies building product teams and operating models.
+I also work as a strategic advisor for mid-market companies building operating models around AI.
 That’s where the approach was born, and it’s still where some of the most interesting problems live.

 How I Work

 I take on work where context engineering creates the most impact.
-For small businesses, that’s usually a website migration that demonstrates the model, then expanding into CRM and lead management as it makes sense.
+For small businesses, that’s usually a website migration that demonstrates the model, then expanding into workflow automation and system integration as it makes sense.
 For mid-market companies, it’s diagnostic work when teams feel stuck, or fractional partnerships when they need someone who’s done this before.

 Every engagement delivers something you own.
 I’m not building a dependency.
 I’m building capability and handing it over.